nasa/fprime/docs/UsersGuide/dev/code-style.md

 ## C++

 C++ in F´ is written primarily following the [embedded C++](https://en.wikipedia.org/wiki/Embedded_C%2B%2B) style with some notable deviations.
-C++ is written under the [C++11 standard](https://en.cppreference.com/w/cpp/11), however; some C++11 features are avoided to support some incomplete C++11 implementations.
+In addition, F´ follows the JPL Coding Standards as adapted from C. C++ is written under the [C++11 standard](https://en.cppreference.com/w/cpp/11), however; some C++11 features are avoided to support some incomplete C++11 implementations.
 Code format is based on the clang-format Chromium style.
 There are also a number of "rules-of-thumb" that C++ implementors should know.

 ### Embedded C++ Usage